planetary-social/nos/doc/adr/0007-use-swiftsoup-to-parse-open-graph-metadata.md

 ## Context & Problem Statement

 In order to display a video in portrait or landscape orientation based on its [Open Graph](https://ogp.me/) metadata, we need to parse the HTML document containing the video.
-The Open Graph metadata contains properties that specify the width and height of the video, and similar properties for an image that may be used as a cover image
+The Open Graph metadata contains properties that specify the width and height of the video, and similar properties for an image that may be used as a cover image for the video.

 ## Considered Options